kaiz3nexe/kaiz3nexe/README.md

 <h2 align="center">Hi 👋!
-My name is Likhaya and I'm a Juniour Fullstack Developer and I am also learning Cyber Security</h2>
+My name is Likhaya and I'm a Juniour Fullstack Developer and I am also learning CyberSecurity</h2>

 ###